Lotus Lantern Festival Seoul 2026: Parade Route, Timing & Best Spots

-On the Saturday before Buddha’s Birthday, central Seoul becomes a moving river of color.
+This lotus lantern festival seoul 2026 guide starts with the timing that decides whether you get a clean parade view or stand behind five rows of phones: on a Saturday evening in mid-May, central Seoul becomes a moving river of color.
 Tens of thousands of paper lanterns — handmade, lit from within, carried by monks and schoolchildren and grandmothers — flow down Jong-ro for nearly three hours.
-This is the Seoul Lotus Lantern Festival 2026 (연등회, *Yeon Deung Hoe*), and it’s one of the few free, large-scale cultural events in Korea that’s actually as beautiful as the photos suggest.
+This is the Seoul Lotus Lantern Festival 2026 (연등회, Yeon Deung Hoe), and it’s one of the few free, large-scale cultural events in Korea that’s actually as beautiful as the photos suggest.

 The festival has been held in Seoul for over a thousand years and is UNESCO-listed as an Intangible Cultural Heritage of Humanity.
 If you’re in Korea in May, this is the single best free thing on the calendar — and most travelers either don’t know about it or arrive at the wrong intersection at the wrong hour.
 This guide fixes that.